p01nd3xt3r/adventurenet/README.md

 In Teams, you'll be able to use your GIFs to purchase powerful specials.

 # Getting Started
 First you'll need to run Import-Module -path "(parent path)\AdventureNet.psd1".
-It should work in either Windows Powershell 5.x and Powershell 7.x, and you shouldn't need run it as an admin.
-After that, you can get started with the Get-AVNHelp function, which includes a blurb about the functions players will use.
+It should work in both Windows Powershell 5.x and Powershell 7.x, and you shouldn't need run it as an admin.
+But it has been designed only with Windows in mind.

+After importing, you can get started with the Get-AVNHelp function, which includes a blurb about each function a player will use.

 The script file CreateAVNProfileShortcuts.ps1 has some lines that'll add a couple small functions to your Powershell profile.
 Make sure to edit the path in the script to match where you're storing the profile.
 It'll create a function Import-AVN with the stored location, so you don't have to enter the whole thing at the beginning of every Powershell session.